Rent safe and private dog parks hosted by locals

 Your vet should perform. pre-flight health check before you consider flying with your large dog.
 This includes evaluating their overall health condition, temperature tolerance, anxiety levels, physical fitness, current medications, and so on.

 You should not fly with your dog if she's in heat, extremely anxious, has recent injuries, is elderly or under 8 months, or has existing respiratory problems.
 Most airlines recommend against flying with a brachycephalic breed.
+Your vet will educate you on the health risk to your particular pup.

 "Our vet actually recommended against flying our senior Great Dane - something we hadn't even considered.
 It saved us from what could have been a risky situation."
 (Maria P.)